AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 There are two options to export&nbsp;User skill reports.

-**[!UICONTROL uicontrol User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option.
+**[!UICONTROL User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option.
 The report is extracted from the date entered until present.

 ![](assets/export-on-demand2x.png)

-**[!UICONTROL uicontrol User Skills - Configure]**: This option let's you schedule the extraction of the report.
+**[!UICONTROL User Skills - Configure]**: This option let's you schedule the extraction of the report.
 Select the Enable Schedule check box and specify the start date and time.
 You can also specify the interval at which you want the report to be generated and sent.

 ![](assets/user-skills-configure.png)